❮ Back

 Fran Doyle

-Dr Frances Doyle is a Lecturer in Clinical Psychology at Western Sydney University.
-She is a researcher, educator, and clinical psychologist focused on improving child and family wellbeing.
-Her research examines the early detection, prevention, and treatment of mental health problems in young people with the aim to promote wellbeing across the lifespan.
+Dr Frances Doyle is a Senior Lecturer and DECRA Research Fellow at Macquarie University.
+As a researcher and clinical psychologist, she focuses on improving child and family wellbeing.
+Her research examines the early detection, prevention, and treatment of mental health problems in young people with the aim to improve wellbeing across the lifespan.

 Jaimie Northam